Codeception/Codeception/docs/06-ReusingTestCode.md

 ?>
 ```

-The dependency nijection container can construct any object that require any known class type.
+The dependency injection container can construct any object that require any known class type.
 For instance, `Page\Login` required `AcceptanceTester`, and so it was injected into `Page\Login` constructor, and PageObject was created and passed into method arguments.
 You should specify explicitly the types of requried objects for Codeception to know what objects should be created for a test.
 Dependency Injection will be described in the next chapter.

 ## Modules and Helpers